cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 ## Create a new project

+> **Note** that the project will be created in the organization that you selected at the time of creation.
+> For more information, see [organizations](/docs/manual/advanced/organization/).

 To create a new project, do the following:

 1. In the top right part of the screen click ![Plus](../../../images/plus.png), and from the drop-down menu select **Create new project**.